puppetlabs/puppetdb/documentation/api/query/v3/reports.markdown

 ### Response format

 The response is a JSON array of report summaries for all reports that matched the input parameters.
-The summaries are sorted by the completion time of the report, from newest to oldest:
+The array is unsorted.

     [
       {